testersakage/mineclonia-jtest/mods/ENTITIES/mcl_mobs/API.md

 mob rewrite.
-New documentation is being prepared, but till it is available, please consider everything described below except that which relates to mob spawning incorrect, and consult the source code and mob implementations in `mobs_mc' in their place.
+New documentation is being prepared, but till it is available, please consider everything described below except that which relates to mob spawning incorrect, and consult the source code and mob implementations in `mobs_mc' in its place.

 # mcl_mobs
 This mod was originally based of off "mobs_redo" (https://notabug.org/TenPlus1/mobs_redo) by TenPlus1.